JeyzonGD/Zombie-Escape-Termux_Box-by-VX-and-me/README.md

 - Guillotine Added !

-- New Extra Item cyclone !
+- New Extra Item sftornado and i think starchaserar!!

-- Knife menu Added

-I will modify some plugins and add more cool plugins Link : Soon
+I will modify some plugins and add more cool plugins Link : In my birthday

 if u want sma contact VX for buy